stupornova33/MiSiPi.RNA/README.md

 Pi_pal is the piRNA heatmap plot, Si_pal is the siRNA heatmap plot.
 Palette options are: "RdYlBl", "BlYel", "yelOrRed", "MagYel", and "Greens".

-### Locus annotation: if annotate_bed = "T", a GFF file must be supplied to the gff_file argument.
+### Locus annotation:
+If annotate_bed = "T", a GFF file must be supplied to the gff_file argument.
 This will plot annotated gene features below the hairpin arc plot which is useful for characterizing cisNAT loci.

 ```
 vars <- set_vars(bed_file = "path/to/bed", input_file = "path/to/bamfile",